spdx/spdx-3-model/model/Core/Classes/Annotation.md

 ## Description

 An Annotation is an assertion made in relation to one or more elements.
+The `contentType` property describes the format of the `statement` property.

 ## Metadata